Install Linux Host Dependencies¶

 Install the Zephyr Software Development Kit (SDK)¶

-Zephyr’s SDK contains all necessary tools and cross-compilers needed to build Zephyr on all supported architectures.
-Additionally, it includes host tools such as custom QEMU binaries and a host compiler for building host tools if necessary.
+Zephyr’s SDK contains all necessary tools to build Zephyr on all supported architectures.
+Additionally, it includes host tools such as custom QEMU binaries and a host compiler.
 The SDK supports the following target architectures:

-Follow these steps to install the SDK on your Linux host system.
+Follow these steps to install the Zephyr SDK:

 Download the latest SDK as a self-extracting installation binary: